 As I have shown, these hybrid databases are able to combine the strengths of both technology stacks to make better and more secure databases.
 The ramifications of wide-scale implementation of such databases are enormous.
 Sensitive company/client data can be made even more secure and resistant to manipulation.
 This will help to build trust with clients and outside agencies such as governments etc.

 This will effectively lead to greater transparency between companies and their clients, something which will inevitably result in increased confidence and trust within all parties involved.

 Since governments would know that these databases are more secure and resistant to manipulation, they would be able to reduce the level of oversight and even regulate certain parts of the industry.
 Fewer regulations lead to a better and a more efficient business environment, something which will benefit everyone involved.

 In the next few years, we should see most of the top global companies implement at least one of the blockchain database approaches I have just outlined.
-With the number of global database breaches increasing every year, many of which are now being targeted for cyber ransoms, blockchain based databases are now more important than ever.
-These kinds of concerns will be the catalyst that fuel the real blockchain revolution, which I believe will be a lot bigger and long lasting than bitcoin.
+With the number of global database breaches increasing every year, many of which are now being targeted for cyber ransoms, blockchain-based databases are now more important than ever.
+These kinds of concerns will be the catalyst that fuels the real blockchain revolution, which I believe will be a lot bigger and long-lasting than bitcoin.

 I love all things blockchain and related to app development.
 What time I have when I am not busy writing for the DevTeam.Space blog of over 350 articles, I spend sitting around wondering what the future will look like 50 years from now.

 Latest posts by Aran Davies (see all)